gemini-hlsw/itac/README.md

 Keep in mind the following big ideas:

 - All the input files are just normal text files.
 You can rename them, make backups, store them in source control, manage them however you like.
-- All proposal "edits" are specified as part of configuration and occur as proposals are loaded from disk. *The XML files are never touched.* This means you undo or change edits simply by updating the `edits.yaml` file (see below).
+- All proposal "edits" are specified as part of configuration and occur as proposals are loaded from disk. *The XML files are never touched.* This means you undo or change edits simply by updating the contents of the `edits/` folder.
 - The input files completely specify the Queue.
 If you want to have several queues that you can compare, you can have several sets of input files.

 Now let's examine these steps in more detail.